 Vegan Thai Peanut Zucchini Noodles are made with fresh zucchini, onions, and carrots, tossed in a creamy sauce made with peanut butter, sesame, ginger, rice vinegar, and mildly spicy chili pepper.
-It’s the perfect 30 minute dinner or side dish, but holds up nicely in fridge for lunch the next day.
-It’s gluten free too!
+They make an easy, 30 minute meal, and taste even better the next day, just like my Vegan Veggie Chinese Lo Mein Noodles.

 Vegan Thai Peanut Zucchini Noodles

 Who doesn’t want to enjoy Thai noodles without all the carbs from pasta?
 Don’t get me wrong…I adore pasta!
 But, I need more fresh vegetables…like zucchini, and less carbs…like pasta.

 So…zoodles, dude!
 It’s the perfect solution for noodle lovers everywhere.

 The easiest, quickest way to do this is to spiral slice the zucchini with a dedicated spiralizer.
 I’ve used in on various recipes, including my Zoodle Quinoa Power Bowl For Busy People or my Garden Zoodle Veggie Wrap.

 I own this one and I have never thought beyond it, which means I’m completely satisfied with it.
 It does everything I need.

 If you don’t have a countertop spiralizer, you can use a handheld Titan Vegetable Peeler and Slicer, which I actually did before I got the OXO spiralizer.